karagodin/karagodin/README.md

 ## Scope of This Repository

-This repository serves as a reference and distribution node within the broader structure of the Karagodin projects.
+This repository provides access, reference, and linkage to the Karagodin projects within the GitHub ecosystem.

-It does not constitute the primary source of content.

 ---